-Screenshots can come to your rescue in the situations where your web developer is unable to see any error on the website while you can clearly see it.
+Screenshots can come to your rescue in situations where your web developer is unable to see any error on the website while you can clearly see it.

-These kind of situations may arise when:
+These kinds of situations may arise when:

 - You didn’t clear the cache before checking any point again.

-To take the screenshots and write over them, you may need help of some online tools like Canva.
+To take the screenshots and write over them, you may need the help of some online tools like Canva.
 But it’s really worth trying, for sure.

 #4 Maintain a feedback log

-Initially when you start testing your website and send the feedback to your website developer, there may be a few points.
+Initially, when you start testing your website and send the feedback to your website developer, there may be a few points.

 But as you go into further testing stages, your feedback points may become overwhelming.
-And it may difficult for you to test & track them efficiently.
+And it may be difficult for you to test & track them efficiently.